Using the rules engine

 Step 1: Open the Rules Engine

-- You can browse the list of available predefined events.
-Use the search to quickly filter by keyword.
+• You can browse the list of available predefined events.
+Use the left-hand categories to narrow down the list, or the search field to quickly filter by keyword.

 Step 3: Define the conditions

-- You will also need to set the scope to an organization and site, and sometimes, depending on the event, minimum asset counts.
+• You may also set the scope to a specific site or Explorer, and sometimes, depending on the event, minimum asset counts or task type.

 Step 5: Turn on and save the rule

-- Turn the rule on if you want to activate it immediately.
+• Turn the rule on if you want to activate it immediately by selecting the “Enable this rule” checkbox.
 Otherwise, you can save the rule and turn it on later.

 Keep in mind